elukashova/rs-random/simon/simon-says.md

 ##### Feedback and Progression

-- Feedback is provided after an incorrect answer.
-This can be implemented by displaying a message, a sound, or a visual cue.
+- Clear feedback is provided after each answer, whether correct or incorrect.
+This can be implemented through a message, sound, or visual cue.
+Feedback for an incorrect answer should appear immediately after the first incorrectly clicked or pressed key, while feedback for a correct answer should only be displayed after the entire sequence has been repeated correctly.
 - When the user answers correctly, the “Repeat the sequence” button is replaced by the “Next” button.
-- Feedback is provided after a correct answer.
-This can be implemented by displaying a message, a sound, or a visual cue.
 - After clicking the “Next” button, the new round starts by reproducing the next sequence, and the rounds counter is updated accordingly.
 - Upon successfully completing the 5th round, feedback is provided (through a message, sound, or visual cue) to indicate that the game is over, and the “Repeat the sequence” button, if still enabled, becomes disabled.
 - The user can play again by clicking the “New game” button, which restarts the game from the **initial game screen**.
 The preselected level of difficulty should be the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).